 NO. 1 PERUVIAN & MEXICAN GUANO.

 Poudrette and Land Plaster.
-Oils, Candles, Soop, Gc.,

-Oils, Candles, Soop, Gc.,
+Oils, Candles, Soap, &c.,

-Of the best quality, at lowest market rates.
+Of the best quality, at lowest market rates

 JOHN L. POMEROY,

-Ninth and Tenth Wharves, below Mar-
+JOHN L. POMEROY, Ninth and Tenth Wharves, below Market Street, Philad'a.

-ket Street, Philad'a.
-Farmers can load at two private alleys, d avoid the crowded Wharf.
+Farmers can load at two private alleys, and avoid the crowded Wharf.
 August 19, 1856-3m.

-MOORE & WILLIAMS,
+MOORE & WILLIAMS, General Commission Merchants, MINERS' SUPPLIES

-General Commission Merchants, MINERS' SUPPLIES No. 54 South Water St., Philadelphia.
+No. 54 South Water St., Philadelphia.

-THE subscribers having been associated with the coal trade and mining operations generally, for several years, are prepared to supply orders for all articles contingent to mining purposes at the lowest rates, with care and dispatch.
+THE subscribers having been associated with the coal trade and mining operations generally, for several yours, are prepared to supply orders for all articles contingent to mining purposes at the lowest rates, with care and dispatch.

-Our stock comprises the following articles:
+Our stock comprises the following axials: